 Abby and I made a video where we talk all about how to style open shelving here, and also a video showing you how we added each piece to all 3 designs here.

-If you liked this post about how to style open shelving, pin it!
+If you liked this post about how to decorate shelves, pin it!